team-telnyx/demo-node-telnyx/outbound-call-ivr/README.md

 $ git clone https://github.com/team-telnyx/demo-node-telnyx.git
 ```

+### Notes!

+TeXML sends webhooks with Content-Type: `application/x-www-form-urlencoded`.
+As such; our express application should be configured to accept form encoded payloads.

+Adding `app.use(express.urlencoded({ extended: true }));` to the application allows us to reference `req.body` to get the Webhook data.

 ### Ngrok

 This application is served on the port defined in the runtime environment (or in the `.env` file).
 Be sure to launch [ngrok](https://developers.telnyx.com/docs/v2/development/ngrok?utm_source=referral&utm_medium=github_referral&utm_campaign=cross-site-link) for that port